How Can Filing Bankruptcy Impact My Divorce in Florida

 - Non-Marital Debt: These are debts which are in the name of only one of the spouses.
 But being in just one name doesn’t necessarily mean they aren’t counted in the divorce.
 These debts may still be split if both parties benefit from them.
 If it only affects one of the parties then they are left out.

 - Marital/Joint Debt: These are the debts that Florida is primarily concerned with when it comes to divorce.
 Debts which are in both parties’ names are almost universally considered to be marital debts but those debts in one party’s name that both parties benefit from would also fall under this category.
 This debt is divided in a ratio depending on the circumstances around the debt.
 For example, if the first party had poor money management skills and kept causing the couple to fall into debt then chances are they’ll be required to pay a larger portion of the debt in the settlement.

 How Can I Get Help With My Divorce AND my Bankruptcy?

 Divorce is complicated.
 Filing for bankruptcy is complicated.
 Mixing the two together is a recipe for a headache all around.
 It might feel like there’s no hope to be had.

 But that’s where a great attorney comes in.
 Wading through the legalities of divorce and bankruptcy are tough, so why not get an attorney to walk you through it?
-An experienced bankruptcy lawyer will be able to help you come up with a plan of action that minimizes the stresses so you can get on with your life.
-We happen to know where you can find some great attorneys, so why not give us a call at (954) 566-5678 to see how we can help you today.
+An experienced lawyer will be able to help you come up with a plan of action that minimizes the stresses so you can get on with your life.
+Give us a call to see how we can help you today.